 These segments can be baled, shredded, sent for pyrolysis or any of the further recycling methods that are available to conventional tyres.

 A popular use of recycled tyres is to shred them into crumb rubber, this makes a useful road surface with improved grip over conventional asphalt surfaces.
-The crumb can be used for artificial fill or Astro Turf in Gardens or Football Pitches, giving much better drainage characteristics than conventional soils.
+The crumb can also be used for artificial fill or Astro Turf in Gardens or Football Pitches, giving much better drainage characteristics than conventional soils.
 It can also be used as a soft low impact surface for children’s playgrounds.

 Get in touch today to discuss the options available to you.